john-cd/rust_howto/src/databases/postgres.md

 [![postgres-badge]][postgres] [![cat-database-badge]][cat-database]

-This recipe lists the nationalities of the first 7999 artists in the database of the [`Museum of Modern Art`][Museum of Modern Art] in descending order.
+This recipe lists the nationalities of the first 7999 artists in the database of the [`Museum of Modern Art`][csv-sample] in descending order.

 ```rust,editable,no_run
 {{#include ../../deps/examples/aggregate_data.rs}}